Mickey Thompson: Murders

 The case remained unsolved until 2001, when Goodwin was charged in Orange County, California with the murders.
-Before a trial could be completed, it was ended on jurisdictional grounds by the California District Court of Appeal.
-On June 8, 2004, Goodwin was formally charged with the murders in Pasadena, in Los Angeles County.
+Before the trial could be completed, it was ended on jurisdictional grounds by the California District Court of Appeal.
+On June 8, 2004, Goodwin was charged with the murders in Pasadena, in Los Angeles County.
 In October 2006, a Pasadena Superior Court judge ordered Goodwin to stand trial.

-During the trial, a long series of witnesses reported hearing Goodwin threaten to kill the Thompsons.
-“I’m going to kill that son of a bitch.
+During the trial, several witnesses reported hearing Goodwin threaten to kill the Thompsons.
+"I’m going to kill that son of a bitch.
 I’m going to kill that motherfucker.
 I’m going to take out Mickey.
 I’m too smart to get caught.
 I’ll have him wasted.
 He’ll never see a nickel.
 I’ll kill him first.
 Mickey doesn’t know who he is fucking with.
-He is fucking dead.”
+He is fucking dead."

-Although the prosecution did not establish a direct connection between the murderers and Goodwin, the circumstantial evidence was sufficient to convict him.
-On January 4, 2007, a jury found Goodwin guilty of two counts of murder in the death of Thompson and his wife.
+On January 4, 2007, the jury found Goodwin guilty of two counts of murder in the death of Thompson and his wife.
 Goodwin was sentenced to two consecutive life-without-parole terms.
 A subsequent motion for a new trial was denied.
 In the 2015 California 2nd District Court of Appeal ruling, although no direct evidence connected Goodwin to the case, the array of circumstantial evidence was found to be "overwhelming".
 The two men who murdered the Thompsons have not been located.

-TV coverage, and its fictionalization through the television program CSI, were cited by the defense team during the murder trial as having created a "folklore" around the case, preventing a fair trial.
+TV coverage and its fictionalization through the television program CSI, were cited by the defense team during the murder trial as having created a "folklore" around the case, preventing a fair trial.

-Thompson, his wife, and his pets are interred in the Rose Hills Memorial Park, in Whittier, California.